ryrob30/mobile-services.en/help/using/c-manage-app-settings/c-mob-manage-app.md

 ## Manage Link Destinations {#section_F722A387E22A430187B063D358A87711}

 You can create, edit, archive/unarchive, and delete link destinations.
-These destinations can then be called inline when building marketing links, push notifications, or in-app messages.
+These destinations can then be called inline when building Marketing Links, push notifications, or in-app messages.
 For more information about link destinations, see [Manage Link Destinations](/help/using/acquisition-main/c-manage-link-destinations/t-archive-unarchive-link-destinations.md).

 ## Manage Postbacks {#section_78B0A8D7AE6940E78D85AE3AB829E860}